Orckestra/orc-shared/docs/components.md

 ## DropMenu

-- `menuLabel`: The menu anchor label text.
 - `menuItems`: A list of objects with `label` and `handler` properties.
 The former is the text to show, the latter the function to call on clicking the item.
 - `alignRight`: A flag that when set causes the menu to be rendered to align with the right edge of the anchor element, instead of the default left.
-- `AnchorComponent`: An optional component which will be used to render the menu anchor instead of the default.
-It will be passed `id`, `menuLabel`, and `open` props, as well as an `onClick` prop that will open the menu.

 A simple menu component that will show a list of items when clicked.
 Assigning it a class will apply it to the wrapper element, allowing it to be positioned if necessary.
+This component will wrap its children with a click handler that opens the menu, and will pass its state as flag prop `open` to child components to enable showing style differences.

 ## Form